 Under this, the facility of maternity benefit for two children to working women has been increased from 12 weeks to 26 weeks and for more than two children to 12 weeks.

-Along with this, mandatory provision of crche has been made in establishments having 50 or more employees.
+Along with this, mandatory provision of creche has been made in establishments having 50 or more employees.

 Prevention of Sexual Harassment of Women enacted in the Guarantee of Gender Equality under Articles 14, Article-15 and 21 of the Constitution.
 (Protection from harassment and the right to live with dignity)

-The Sexual Harassment of Women at Workplace Act, 2013 has ensured the constitutional right as a citizen to pursue any occupation or work in an equal, safe and secure environment.
+The Sexual Harassment of Women at Workplace Act, 2013 has ensured the constitutional right of a citizen to pursue any occupation or work in an equal, safe, and secure environment.